 Barranco boasts a dozen art galleries, the Museum of Contemporary Art (MAC) and the Pedro de Osma Museum of Colonial Art.
-But this tiny neighborhood is also full of cute boutiques and coffee shops, along with fabulous restaurants (such as Amor Amar and Cala both featured in this article).
-You will also find some cozy bars and even Barranco’s own craft beer company.
+But this tiny neighborhood is also full of cute boutiques and coffee shops, along with fabulous restaurants (such as Cala featured in the last section of this article).
+You will also find some cozy bars and even Barranco's own craft beer company.

 Don’t miss a stroll through the residential side streets featuring renovated mansions (once home to Lima’s elite), modern high-rises, and impressive street art.